-A. GENERAL REGULATIONS & PROCEDURES (other than self-reported absences)
+A. GENERAL REGULATIONS & PROCEDURES

-- 1. All first year students will report to the Undergraduate Services Office, SEB 2097, for all instances. - 2.
-If you are an upper year student and you are missing a test/assignment/lab or examination that is worth LESS THAN 10% of your mark, you should report to your department office to request relief.
-If your course work is worth MORE THAN 10% of your final grade, you will report to the Undergraduate Services Office, SEB 2097. - 3.
-Check the course outline to see if the instructor has a policy for missed tests, examinations, late assignments or attendance. - 4.
+- All first-year students will report to the Undergraduate Services Office by submitting the Academic Consideration Request Form, for all instances. - 2.
+If you are an upper year student and you are missing a test/assignment/lab or examination you will report the absence by submitting Academic Consideration Request Form.
+Absences worth LESS THAN 10% of your mark, will be processed by your department office.
+If your course work is worth 10% OR MORE of your final grade, your request will be processed by the Undergraduate Services Office. - Check the course outline to see if the instructor has a policy for missed tests, examinations, late assignments or attendance. - 4.
 Documentation must be provided as soon as possible.
 If no one is available in your department office or the Undergraduate Services Office, leave a message clearly stating your name & student number and reason for your call.
 The department telephone numbers are given at the end of these instructions. - 5.
 If you decide to write a test or an examination you should be prepared to accept the mark you earn.
 Rewriting tests or examinations or having the value of a test or examination reweighted on a retroactive basis is not permitted.

-B. TERM/MIDTERM TESTS (other than self-reported absences)
+B. TERM/MIDTERM TESTS

 - 1. If you are in first year and you are unable to write a midterm/term test, contact the Undergraduate Services Office, SEB 2097 PRIOR to the scheduled date of the test. - 2.
-If you are an upper year student and you are unable to write a midterm/term test, inform your instructor PRIOR to the scheduled date of the test.
+If you are an upper year student and you are unable to write a midterm/term test, inform your instructor PRIOR to the scheduled date of the test and request relief through the Academic Consideration Request Form.
 If the instructor is not available, leave a message for him/her at the department office.
-If the test is worth LESS THAN 10% of your mark, you should report to your department office to request relief.
-If the test is worth MORE THAN 10% of your final grade you will report to the Undergraduate Services Office, SEB 2097 to request relief. - 3.
-Be prepared to provide supporting documentation to the Department Chair and/or the Undergraduate Services Office (see next page for information on documentation). - 4.
-Discuss with the instructor if and when the test can be rescheduled.
-N.B.
+If the test is worth LESS THAN 10% of your mark, your request for relief will be processed by your department office.
+If the test is worth MORE THAN 10% of your final grade your request for relief will be processed by the Undergraduate Services Office. - 3.
+Be prepared to attach supporting documentation to the Department Chair and/or the Undergraduate Services Office through the online form (see next page for information on documentation).

+4. Discuss with the instructor if and when the test can be rescheduled.
 The approval of the Chair or the Undergraduate Services Office is required when rescheduling midterm/term tests.

-C. FINAL EXAMINATIONS (cannot be self-reported)
+C. FINAL EXAMINATIONS

-- 1. If you are unable to write a final examination, contact the Undergraduate Services Office PRIOR TO THE SCHEDULED EXAMINATION TIME to request permission to write a Special Final Examination.
+- 1. If you are unable to write a final examination, contact the Undergraduate Services Office PRIOR TO THE SCHEDULED EXAMINATION TIME to report your absence using the Academic Consideration Request Form and request permission to write a Special Final Examination.
 If no one is available in the Undergraduate Services Office, leave a message clearly stating your name & student number. - 2.
 Be prepared to provide the Undergraduate Services Office with supporting documentation (see next page for information on documentation) the next day, or as soon as possible (in cases where students are hospitalized).
 The following circumstances are not considered grounds for missing a final examination or requesting special examinations: common cold, headache, sleeping in, misreading timetable and travel arrangements. - 3.
-In order to receive permission to write a Special Examination, you must obtain the approval of the Chair of the Department and the Associate Dean and in order to apply you must sign a "Recommendation for a Special Examination Form" available in the Undergraduate Services Office.
+In order to receive permission to write a Special Examination, you must obtain the approval of the Chair of the Department and the Associate Dean and in order to apply you must submit an "Application for a Special Exam" form.
 The Undergraduate Services Office will then notify the course instructor(s) and reschedule the examination on your behalf.